-Intelligence agents of Iran’s Islamic Revolutionary Guard Corps (IRGC) arrested Niloofar Hamedi, a reporter for the Tehran-based semi-reformist Shargh Daily, on September 22, 2022 after she reported on the September 16 death of a 22-year-old woman, Mahsa Amini, who was in morality police custody for allegedly violating Iran’s conservative dress law.
+Intelligence agents of Iran’s Islamic Revolutionary Guard Corps (IRGC) arrested Hamedi on September 22, 2022 after she reported on the September 16 death of a 22-year-old woman, Mahsa Amini, who was in morality police custody for allegedly violating Iran’s conservative dress law.

 Hamedi was among the first journalists to report on Amini’s hospitalization, according to a report by the exile-run news website IranWire.
 Hamedi covers human rights and politics.

-In an October 28 statement, Iranian authorities accused Hamedi and Elahe Mohammadi, another imprisoned Iranian journalist who helped break the story of Amini’s death, of being spies for the U.S. Central Intelligence Agency and of being the “primary sources of news for foreign media.”
-Hamedi and Mohammadi face the death penalty if formally charged and convicted of espionage.
+The two journalists may face additional espionage charges.
+Iranian authorities issued a statement on October 28, 2022 accusing Hamedi and Mohammadi of being spies for the U.S. Central Intelligence Agency and of being the “primary sources of news for foreign media.”
+Hamedi and Mohammadi face the death penalty if formally charged and convicted.

-CPJ emailed Iran’s mission to the United Nations in late 2022 for comment on the cases of imprisoned Iranian journalists but received no response.
+CPJ emailed Iran’s mission to the United Nations in late 2023 for comment on the cases of imprisoned Iranian journalists but received no response.